-During your turn, you have the option of moving one of your stacks or only its top portion.
+During your turn, you have the option of moving one of your stacks or only a portion of its top.

 This top portion may include any number of pieces (be they yours or your opponent’s) and may leave behind a stack also composed of any number of pieces (yours or your opponent’s).